erikedin/Behavior.jl/docs/USAGE.md

   Unconditionally fails a step, with an explanatory string.

-Both these macros are exported from the `ExecutableSpecifications` module.
+Both these macros are exported from the `Behavior` module.
 The `@expect` macro should be the primary method used for testing the actual vs. expected values of your code.
 The `@fail` macro can be used when the `@expect` macro is not appropriate, or for checking preconditions in the tests.